teambrookvale/teambrookvale.github.io/collections/_articles/facebookpartone.md

 - When using a `custom_audience`, especially with `address_string`, make sure Facebook can geocode the address.
 The endpoint `act_<AD ACCOUNT ID>/delivery_estimate` can be used to verify this.

 - If you keep encountering issues, such as too few locations are returned for your queries, make sure to try it with another access token.
-One of our clients had an issue with their production access token, while the test access token worked just fine.
+One of our apps had an issue with the production access token, while the test access token worked just fine.

 ## Conculsion
 As you can see, location targeting has many caveats, and it is only the tip of the iceberg.
-Generally speaking, successfully utilizing the Facebook Marketing API for large-scale applications can be a difficult task.
-In the second part of the article, I am going to show you our best practices and strategies of dealing with the Facebook API.
+Generally speaking, successfully utilising the Facebook Marketing API for large-scale applications can be a difficult task.
+In the second part of the article, we are going to showcase our best practices and strategies of dealing with the Facebook API.
-If you would rather have a profession team do the heavy lifting for you, you may contact Team Brookvale [here](https://teambrookvale.com.au/contact).
+If you would rather have a professional team do the heavy lifting for you, or have any questions please feel free to contact Team Brookvale [here](https://teambrookvale.com.au/contact).
 </div>